 - There are 700,000 people on the autism spectrum in the UK.
 That's more than 1 in 100 people.
-Autism is part of daily life for 2.8 million people5 - 21.7% of autistic adults in the UK are in any form of paid - Autism is 3 times more prevalent in boys than girls7 79% of autistic people have had a mental health pro their lifetime8 79% of autistic people have had a mental health problem within - Autism can co-occur with a learning disability but at least half • 20 of the people on the autistic spectrum do not have a learning disability9 - Studies in the prison population show 20-50% prevalence of Attention Deficit Hyperactivity Disorder and autism in prison10 - 79% of autistic people say they feel socially isolated11 - Up to 66% of autistic adults have contemplated suicide in their lifetime, compared to 17% of the general population12
+Autism is part of daily life for 2.8 million people - 21.7% of autistic adults in the UK are in any form of paid employment - Autism is 3 times more prevalent in boys than girls - 79% of autistic people have had a mental health problem within their lifetime - Autism can co-occur with a learning disability but at least half of the people on the autistic spectrum do not have a learning disability - Studies in the prison population show 20-50% prevalence of Attention Deficit Hyperactivity Disorder and autism in prison - 79% of autistic people say they feel socially isolated - Up to 66% of autistic adults have contemplated suicide in their lifetime, compared to 17% of the general population